Key Takeaways

 | Year 2 ROI (traffic continues, no new spend) | 233%+ | 400%+ | 550%+ |

 The year 2 row is the key insight.
-Even if you stop link building after year 1, the traffic continues generating value in year 2 (and beyond) at no additional cost.
+Even if you stop after year 1, the traffic continues generating value in year 2 (and beyond) at no additional link building cost.
 The ROI effectively doubles in year 2 because the numerator stays the same while the denominator doesn't increase.

 - 58% increased budgets year-over-year.
 Only 14% decreased.
 If link building didn't deliver ROI, budgets would be shrinking, not growing.